derekTurner/Javascript-Games_Fund-23/Block_3/section_1g/vite.md

 When you are over the small example phase and ready to start a serious project I reccommend starting a new project folder named after the project.
 Perhaps even starting from scratch.

-Vite acts as a server so you can make other folders within the babylonProj folder and
+Vite acts as a server so you can make other folders within the babylonProj folder and work from there.